UMR-CNRM/vortex/sphinx/technical/fortran.rst

    /

-All of the methods of the :class:`~bronx.datagrip.namelist.NamelistSet` class are available in the :class:`~common.data.namelists.NamelistContent` and compatibility is ensured.
+All of the methods of the :class:`~bronx.datagrip.namelist.NamelistSet` class are available in the :class:`~vortex.nwp.data.namelists.NamelistContent` and compatibility is ensured.

 However, some extra methods are added in order to work with Vortex's resource and